Bounding the Worst-class Error: A Boosting Approach: Theoretical analysis

-Here, we show that our boosting algorithm has a theoretical guarantee for the worst-class training error.
-A standard boosting algorithm such as~\citet{OCO} guarantees that the training average error becomes zero (i.e., $\hat{R}_S(h) = 0$) after $T$ rounds.
-On the other hand, our boosting guarantees that the sum of zero-one penalties defined as Eq.\eqref{align:zeroone_train_err} over $K$ classes becomes zero after $T$ rounds.
-More formally, we have the following theorem. \begin{theo} Let $S$ be a sample.
-Assume that the weak learning algorithm $\mathcal{A}$ is $(\gamma, \delta/T, \theta)$-weak learnable and the regret of the instance-weighting algorithm $\mathcal{B}$ is bounded by $\frac{\gamma T}{2}$.
-Then, Algorithm~\ref{alg1} returns a hypothesis $\bar{h}$ for which the following holds with probability at least $1-\delta$:
+We show that our boosting algorithm has a theoretical guarantee on the training worst-class error.
+Standard boosting algorithms guarantee that the training average error becomes zero after $T$ rounds.
+In contrast, our boosting guarantees that the sum of zero-one losses defined as Eq.~\eqref{align:zeroone_train_err} over $K$ classes becomes zero after $T$ rounds.
+More formally, we have the following theorem. \begin{theo} Assume that $H$ is $(\gamma, \delta/T, \theta)$-weak learnable and the regret of the instance-weighting algorithm $\mathcal{B}$ is bounded by $\frac{\gamma T}{2}$.
+Then, Algorithm~\ref{alg1} returns a hypothesis $\bar{h}$ which verifies the following with probability at least $1-\delta$:

-\end{theo} We can prove the above theorem with similar argument of the proof of Theorem~10.2 in~\citet{OCO}.